jcrodriguez1989/chatgpt/README.md

 Add inline comments to the following R code: "for (i in 1:10) {
   print(i ** 2)
 }"

-# This is a for loop that will iterate from 1 to 10 using i as the iterator variable
+# This code starts a loop that will iterate 10 times,
+# with i taking on the values 1 through 10.

 for (i in 1:10) {

+  # Within each iteration of the loop, the code
+  # calculates the square of i using the ** operator
-  # This line will print the result of i raised to the power of 2
+  # and prints the result to the console.

   print(i ** 2)
 }
 ```